The History of Kansas City Jazz

 Kansas City’s 12th Street became nationally known for its jazz clubs, gambling parlors and brothels, earning the city the moniker, “The Paris of the Plains.”
 At its height, 12th Street was home to more than 50 jazz clubs.
-Just six blocks to the north, jazz also flourished at 18th & Vine, which became nationally respected as the epicenter of the city’s African-American community.
+Just six blocks to the south, jazz also flourished at 18th & Vine, which became nationally respected as the epicenter of the city’s African-American community.

 Another great outcome of Kansas City jazz was the jam session.
 After performances, musicians would get together to exchange ideas and experiment with new methods of playing.
 The best local and out of town musicians would take part in these jam sessions that lasted all night and well into the next day.

 Many downtown clubs were the scene of jam activity as well as the Mutual Musicians Foundation.
 This union hall, which still stands today as a National Historic Landmark, remains open on weekends for all-night jam sessions.

 The Pendergast political machine collapsed after Tom Pendergast was indicted on tax evasion, reform elements took over and nightclubs and cabarets shut down.
 Jobs for musicians dried up and the bands took to the road.
 By 1942, with the turmoil of World War II, many of the musicians had been drafted.
 Finally, by 1944, the great Kansas City jazz era slowed down, but it didn't totally die out.
 Today, jazz still thrives in Kansas City.